Weekend in AZ // May 6-8, 2016

 Soon, it was time to head down to Tucson, so we said our goodbyes and took off on that wonderful and eventful drive from Phoenix to Tucson..haha not!
 Okay, this is one thing we don’t miss a lot…but it was so fun seeing familiar mountain ranges, big open skies, saguaros, and trucks towing other trucks filled with stuff going 40 on the interstate.
 Not to mention stopping in Casa Grande to grab Culvers!
 Maybe we do miss it.
 Anyway, we made it into town and Curtis dropped me off to hang out with my friends Kathy & Seneca while he went to visit his guy friends.
 It was SO great to get time to catch up with everyone!
 I realize that our friend Mitch basically introduced us to most of our close friends that we used to hang out with regularly, and thanks to that we were able to see all of them in our short visit!
 I love having these friendships, that while we’re on opposite sides of the country, we can pick right up from where we left off.
 To our friends reading this, we’re so thankful for you and love getting the chance to see you!
 (And you’re always welcome here, haha!)

 The wedding was gorgeous, and the weather couldn’t have been more perfect for the day.
 We loved sitting there, surrounded by the people we love in the place we love, and seeing two people commit the rest of their lives to each other.
-We were so thankful for the getting the opportunity to be here for this big event – it wouldn’t have felt right to miss it after we got to be there for other “big events” in Mitch & Julianna’s relationship!
+We were so thankful for the getting the opportunity to be here for this big event – it wouldn’t have felt right to miss it after we got to be there for other “big events” in their relationship!
 I remember back when we were hiking to Supai for the first time, it was just Mitch, Curtis, & I, and while we all had a great time there was a hope that one day, there would be a fourth in our hiking group.
-I mean, we get along great, but three’s a crowd, and I was definitely the third wheel here. 😉 Not too long after, Mitch met Julianna, and we got to enjoy several hikes together around Tucson such as Mt.
+I mean, we get along great, but three’s a crowd, and I was definitely the third wheel here. 😉 Not too long after, a fourth was added to our hiking party, and we got to enjoy several hikes together around Tucson such as Mt.
 Wrightson, Pusch Ridge, and the Sycamore Reservoir Trail.
-What impressed us was not only Julianna’s willingness to do these long hikes with us, but also her wanting to join us on our crazy adventure that took place only a month after meeting her – hiking the Grand Canyon, and by hiking it I mean going all the way down and back in a day.
+What impressed us was not only her willingness to do these long hikes with us, but also her wanting to join us on our crazy adventure that took place only a month after meeting her – hiking the Grand Canyon, and by hiking it I mean going all the way down and back in a day.
 It was on this trip when they made their relationship official.
-Then, if you remember from last fall, she joined us on our return hike to Supai, where Mitch proposed to her in front of the beautiful blue Mooney Falls.
-After being there to witness the other steps in their relationship, how could we miss their wedding?!
+Then, if you remember from last fall, she joined us on our return hike to Supai, where they got engaged in front of the beautiful blue Mooney Falls.
+After being there to witness the other steps in their relationship, how could we miss this wedding?!

 This is our happy place!